 So you’re probably thinking, what’s the big deal anyway?
 If AAVE is a certified language, anyone can speak it right?
 Well, not really.

 AAVE is not just a language or way of speaking, but it is a carrier of African-American culture and identity.
 AAVE was born from early creole language (language developed by black slaves to communicate with European slave-owners in the 17th and 18th century).
-Over time, this creole evolved into what is recognised as modern AAVE; however, throughout this evolution the language retained its strong cultural significance.
-Language is core to a person’s identity, as it is how we understand both others and ourselves – it is how we understand the world.
-AAVE does just this, as it provides a space for black people in a society which often ostracizes them.
+Over time, this creole evolved into what is recognised as modern AAVE; so as you can imagine it has strong cultural significance for many African Americans.
+Language is core to a person’s identity, as it is how we understand both others and ourselves – and it shapes how we view the world.
+It is then clear why AAVE plays such a critical social role in black communities, as it provides a space for black people in a society which often ostracizes them.
 It is even argued by some that use of AAVE over Standard English provides a sense of liberation against a white-favouring America.

 So when artists such as Iggy Azalea attempt to feign blackness for profit, you can see why it’s so problematic and offensive.
 When asked by Elle Canada whether she would discuss social and political issues facing the black communities from which she draws her artistic inspiration, Azalea claimed: